 Free & Cheap Summer Camps for NYC Kids

-Although there seem to be fewer completely FREE New York City summer camps than in years past, our list of excellent inexpensive camps keeps growing.
-One of those programs—the NYC Parks Experience Summer Day Camp, which costs $500 for the entire summer—holds its online lottery for spots this week!
-Read on to find out how to vie for a space and for info on many other FREE and bargain summer programs for NYC kids.
+Although there seem to be fewer completely FREE New York City summer camps than in years past, our list of excellent, inexpensive camps keeps growing.
+Read on for info on many FREE and bargain summer programs for NYC kids.
 You can find even more summer options in our jam-packed Camp Guide.

 Children ages 11 to 13 can attend Beacon, a no-cost general interest day camp.

-The other two programs—summer camps at the Bernie Wohl Center for ages 6 to 10 and West 84th Street for ages 5 to 12—cost $950 for the seven weeks (an additional $50 registration fee is required for the Bernie Wohl program).
-Three- and four-week sessions are also available.
+The other two programs—summer camps at the Bernie Wohl Center for ages 6 to 10 and West 84th Street for ages 6 to 10—employ a sliding scale of $1000-$2000 for the seven weeks (an additional $50 registration fee is required).
+Three- or four-week sessions are also available.

 Good Shepherd Services – Ages 6-18

-Every summer, this nonprofit converts its 20-plus after-school centers in the Bronx and Brooklyn into FREE camps.
+Every summer, this nonprofit runs more than 20 FREE camps in the Bronx and Brooklyn.
 The programs are meant to be fun and educational, and a way to combat the dreaded summer slide.
 Healthy lunches are also provided.
 Age requirements vary by site.
+Some camps are held at the group's existing after-school centers, while others will be held at to-be-determined public school spaces.
 You can find a complete list of centers in Brooklyn and the Bronx on the website.
-Contact the location nearest you for more information, including registration deadlines and how to apply.
+Contact the location nearest you to see if it will be hosting a session and find out how to apply.
+Once we have a final list of all locations—likely late spring—we'll update the post.

 NIA Community Services Network – Ages 5-13